Pylos, the Gulf of Navarino, olive trees, dunes and the deep blue sea in Messenia with kids

-My land, Messinia, is the color of silver.
+My land, Messenia, is the color of silver.
 And the best place to look out upon all its beauty is from Nestor’s Palace.
 Until Paleokastro, as far as the eye can see, a shimmering-silver sea of olive trees.
 It merges with the sparkling lagoon waters of Gialova that fill into the Gulf of Navarino, where Sfakteria meets Niokastro in its depths.
 And there the golden beach spreads out, while beyond spreads gloriously the Ionian Sea with the deepest waters in the Mediterranean.
+Messenia is indeed an ideal destination to travel to with kids!

 “This is the most ‘Hellenic’ triangle that you can find in Greece,” said smiling a foreign archeologist who was accompanying a group of students to see the Palace and the nearby digs.
 And this is where I bring my heart every summer to fill it with colors, silver from the olive trees, gold from the beach and the deep blue of the sea.

-Today, western Messinia, from Ancient Pylos and the ancient Sela River until the Gulf of Navarino, is covered with golden beaches, ideal for your summer family vacation!
+Today, western Messenia, from Ancient Pylos and the ancient Sela River until the Gulf of Navarino, is covered with golden beaches, ideal for your summer vacation with kids!
 The region also has developed sustainable and high-quality tourism activities that bring the visitor closer to nature, like water sports, hiking, bird watching but also sampling of authentic food imbued with – possibly – the best olive oil in the world accompanied by wines from the region’s own vineyards.

 Ancient Pylos: The Palace of Ano Eglianos and Chora